Reviews

 While many no-commission trading platforms focus on professional traders and offer features like options access and leverage trading (margin), Public is designed with the beginning investor in mind.
 The interface is built around simplicity, making it easy to find and trade assets without having to sift through the mountain of settings, charts and data that many new investors find intimidating and difficult to navigate.

-While Public is not nearly the size of its most popular competitor Robinhood, it has built up a user base of more than 1 million people across its web platform and mobile app, with very positive ratings.
+While Public is not nearly the size of its most popular competitor Robinhood, it has built up a user base of millions of people across its web platform and mobile app, with positive ratings (4.2 on the Google Play Store and 4.7 on the iOS App Store).
 This is thanks in large part to its ease of use and social features.

 Public Key Facts